 International Tree Foundation

-International Tree Foundation (ITF) has been supported as part of Synchronicity Earth’s Regeneration portfolio.
-ITF has worked for more than 80 years, supporting community forestry projects in the UK and worldwide, and has been responsible for the establishment of an estimated 27 billion trees.
+International Tree Foundation (ITF) has worked for more than 80 years, supporting community forestry projects in the UK and worldwide, and has been responsible for the establishment of an estimated 27 billion trees.

-ITF’s approach is to work through local community based organisations to implement forestry and agro-forestry initiatives.
+ITF’s approach is to work through local community-based organisations to implement forestry and agro-forestry initiatives.
 They aim to provide seed funding to newly emerging groups who are passionate and informed about protecting the natural environment, and then continue to support opportunities for capable groups to scale up their activities and impacts.
-The project being run by Mpingo in Tanzania aims to restore an area of Miombo woodland by mobilising the local community to plant 45,000 native trees in forest gaps and degraded areas over three years across an area covering 2,103 hectares.
-This region supports many of Africa’s large and charismatic fauna, and is also an important habitat for bird species and reptiles, with 30 species of snakes and lizards found predominately in these woodlands.
+The project being run by Mpingo in Tanzania aims to restore an area of Miombo woodland by mobilising the local community to plant native trees in forest gaps and degraded areas.
+This region supports many of Africa’s large and charismatic fauna and is also an important habitat for bird species and reptiles, with 30 species of snakes and lizards found predominately in these woodlands.
 The project also supports sustainable use of the forest, thus helping to alleviate poverty, while cultivating community resilience against climate change and natural disasters.